sftcd/openssl/esnistuff/README.md

 Most recent first...

+- I need to fix ``SSL_SESSION_print`` to handle ESNI better by adding covername to ``SSL_SESSION.ext`` IIRC ext.hostname and ext.encservername are handled differently on client and server at the moment.
+Simplest fix is probably to add all the name fields and then have the print function figure out what to print based on which of those are non-null.
+Maybe a better fix would be to try get rid of that discrepency between client and server code.
+(Cause for which IIRC was that I didn't really understand ``SSL_CTX`` vs. ``SSL_SESSION`` at first;-) Not quite done with this yet.
+Also notices a leak on the server that I need to track down.

+- Fixed a crash if some bad ESNI RR values supplied  - decoding bug due to signed error value treated as ``size_t``

 - Made some changes to testclient.sh in preparation for setting up my own test server (should be soonish;-).
 Part of that involved running ``s_server`` with real certs instead of my locally generated fake